• Skip to primary navigation

 Which body accredits engineering programs?

-Basically, the Accreditation Board of Engineering and Technology (ABET) is the body in charge of approving engineering programs in the world
+Basically, the Accreditation Board of Engineering and Technology (ABET) is the body in charge of approving engineering programs worldwide.

 What does an automotive engineer do?

-Automotive engineers work as part of a team responsible for vehicle design, development, manufacture, and testing.
+Automotive engineers are part of a vehicle design, development, manufacture, and testing team.

 How much does an automotive engineer earn?